MichaelCurrin/coding-blog/README.md

 # Coding Blog
 > My blog of experiences and advice around coding, focusing on Python development.

-This repo is viewable as website at [https://michaelcurrin.github.io/coding-blog/](michaelcurrin.github.io/coding-blog/).
-Built with _Jekyll_ and hosted with _Github Pages_.
+This repo is viewable as a website at [michaelcurrin.github.io/coding-blog/](https://michaelcurrin.github.io/coding-blog/), built with _Jekyll_ and hosted with _Github Pages_.